-- Custodial interference
+- custodial interference

-- Family violence
+- family violence

-- Violation of a court order
+- violation of a court order

-- Child abuse
+- child abuse

-- Abuse of an incompetent
+- abuse of an incompetent

-- Identity theft
+- identity theft

-For information on victims' compensation in Guam, you can contact the Criminal Injuries Compensation Commission by phone at (671) 475-3406.
-For more information about Guam’s Criminal Injuries Compensation Commission, you can read the language of the law on our GU Statutes page under Chapter 161.
+The Guam Office of the Attorney General has crime victim information on their website, including information on the VINE system and the Criminal Injuries Compensation Program.
+For more information about Guam’s Criminal Injuries Compensation Commission, you can read the language of the law on our Selected Guam Statutes page.
 By reading through the laws, you will see which crimes may qualify you for help, what compensation a victim can receive, and much more.

-If you are a victim of domestic violence and have been charged with a crime, you can go to our Battered Women Charged with Crimes page.
+If you are a victim of domestic violence and have been charged with a crime, you can go to our Abuse Victims Charged with Crimes page.

 Other organizations for victims of crime are listed on our National Organizations - Crime Victims page.